Introduction to the Image Generator Service

 5. We tested our service with a sample prompt.

 The ImageGeneratorService is a crucial piece of our application architecture.
 It encapsulates all the logic related to image generation, providing a clean interface for other components to use.
-In the next lesson, we will build a controller that will use this service to handle requests in our -based web application.
+In the next lesson, we will build a controller that will use this service to handle HTTP requests in our PHP-based web application.

 Sign up